REVENGE977/NewsBot/README.md

 * Invite this bot to your Discord server with
 [this link](https://discordapp.com/api/oauth2/authorize?client_id=562687174697549856&permissions=522304&scope=bot).

-* Add the desired game to the news schedule by writing the command `!addchannel <game>`.
+* Add the desired game to the news schedule by writing the command `!addgame <game>`.
 Any updates will be sent to the channel this command was run on.

-* If you want to remove a game from the news schedule, write the command `!removechannel <game>`.
+* If you want to remove a game from the news schedule, write the command `!removegame <game>`.
 The current channel will be removed from the news schedule.

 * Get the latest news article instantly by writing the command `!news <game>` on the desired Discord text channel.